PySpark filter()

 2. DataFrame filter() with Column Condition

-# Using equals condition
+# Using equal condition

 df.filter(df.state == "OH").show(truncate=False)

-# not equals condition
+# Not equals condition

 df.filter(df.state != "OH") \